Phoenix and Peacock

 I myself am of royal blood.

-Soon Peacock and I parted ways.
+Soon Peacock and I parted away.

 I am eternal, peacocks don’t last.